nicolasalliaume/shopify-cli/README.md

 If you've used the Theme Dev Toolkit for Shopify, you've probably done this before.

 ## Create a private app
-You need to create a private app to get a key and a password that the CLI will use to connect to your store when you run a command.
+First, you'll need to create a private app to get a key and a password that the CLI will use to connect to your store when you run a command.
 Log into your Shopify admin page, go to **_Apps_**, scroll down, and click on the link that says _'Manage private apps'_.
 Then, click on _'Create a new private app'_.
 Give it a name, and fill in your email too.
 Finally, enable the following permissions: